Mount Joy, Ontario: Mount Joy Community Centre

-Mount Joy Community Centre consists of an indoor ice arena and a larger outdoor soccer pitch/football field.
+Mount Joy Community Centre opened in 1988 consists of an indoor ice arena and a larger outdoor soccer pitch/football field.

 Transportation

 GO Transit's Stouffville Line has a station stop, Mount Joy, on the borders of this community.
 The station is also served by GO bus routes 70 and 71.
 71 runs between Union Station and Uxbridge, while 70 runs between Unionville and Uxbridge.

 York Region Transit routes 16 and 18 pass through this area.
 The area is also served by YRT's 407 Express routes 300, 301, 303, and 304, all of which terminate at Mount Joy GO Station.